-A doctorate is the highest degree awarded in the College of Computing and Informatics.
+A doctorate is the highest degree awarded in the College of Computing & Informatics (CCI).
 While working on a PhD in Information Science, students collaborate closely with a faculty advisor to define a research topic, master research skills and literature, and become one of the world’s experts in their area of study.
 Our PhD program is built on a long tradition of excellence, and our graduates go on to careers in academia, industry, administration, and policy-setting.

 Please contact PhD Program Manager, Ben Schneider, at firstname.lastname@example.org